minetest-mods-camp/arena_lib/DOCS.md

 ### 2.4 Additional properties
 Let's say you want to add a kill leader parameter. `Arena_lib` doesn't provide specific parameters, as its role is to be generic.
 Instead, you can create your own kill leader parameter by using the four tables `properties`, `temp_properties`, `player_properties` and `team_properties`.
 The first two are for the arena, the third is for players and the fourth for teams.
+No matter the type of property, they're all shared between arenas.
+Better said, their values can change, but there can't be an arena with more or less properties than another.

 #### 2.4.1 Arenas properties
-The difference between `properties` and `temp_properties` is that the former will be stored by the the mod so that when the server reboots it'll still be there, while the latter won't and it's reset every time a match ends.
-So in our case, we don't want the kill leader to be stored outside the arena, thus we go to our `arena_lib.register_minigame(...)` and write
+The difference between `properties` and temp/player/team's is that the former will be stored by the the mod so that when the server reboots it'll still be there, while the others won't and they reset every time a match ends.
+Everything but `properties` is temporary.
+In our case, for instance, we don't want the kill leader to be preserved outside of a match, thus we go to our `arena_lib.register_minigame(...)` and write:
 ```
 arena_lib.register_minigame("mymod", {
   --whatever stuff we already have